ruiying-ocean/blog/content/posts/2023-12-30-a-series-of-paleogeography-maps/index.md

 ## Plotting the paleogeography evolution in the whole Phanerozoic

+Making a pretty paleogeography map from scratch requires a bunch of data (and proper tool and knowledge).
+I have tried several ways but still can't reproduce a full-feature map as the PaleoAtlas because of lacking data.
+For instance, in `Gplately`, many features in Scotese2016 are missing (only has static polygons, coastlines, and rotation file).
+Nevertheless, below is some codes for plotting paleocontinent/paleoDEM.

 ### Tectonic plates
-Next I use `velociraptr` to reconstruct the Pohl2022 like map series, it starts from 540 Ma and ends in the present with a time gap of 20 Myr.
-The code is as follows:
+Here I use `velociraptr` to reconstruct the Pohl2022 like map series, it starts from 540 Ma and ends in the present with a time gap of 20 Myr.
+This package downloads paleocontinents from Macrostrat.org as a shapefile.

 ```r
 library(velociraptr)